mes-uu/transmission-measurements-project/testbed/conotrol_and_datalogging_sytem/README.md

 * An example implementation of the module interface for Arduino UNO, with time synchronization, a read-write register, and a remotely invokable funtion

 The interface board only occupies the I2C pins of the module.
-This makes the interface board stackable with any board that dont reely in the two I2C pins.
-For Arduinos and in cae of a double-occupation of the hardware I2C interface, either I2C bus can be configured to use alternative pins with the [SoftwareSerial.h](https://docs.arduino.cc/learn/built-in-libraries/software-serial/) library.
+This makes the interface board stackable with any board that does not rely on the two I2C pins.
+For Arduinos and in case of a double-occupation of the hardware I2C interface, either I2C bus can be configured to use alternative pins with the [SoftwareSerial.h](https://docs.arduino.cc/learn/built-in-libraries/software-serial/) library.

 <p float="left">
 <img src="images/diagram_conotrol_and_datalogging_sytem.png" alt="(image not found)" height="280">